Suma Josson

 Suma Josson is an Indian-American journalist and filmmaker.
 Her documentary film Niyamgiri, You are still alive, on the ecological and human damage done by bauxite mining, won a first prize in the Short Film, Environment category at the 2010 International Film Festival of India.

 Life

 She was born in Kerala, India and graduated in English Literature from the University of Minnesota, United States.
 She began her career as a journalist at Press Trust of India, and in 1992 switched over to the visual media.
 She has made a number of documentary films.
 She has published three books: Poems and Plays, A Harvest of Light (a collection of plays), and Circumferences (a novel).

-Her debut film was Janmadhinam which won three state awards, and was screened at various international film festivals including the 1999 Berlin Festival.
-She was one of the five women filmmakers commissioned to make a documentary Trading Images on the subject 'women's space' in a German international coproduction.
-Saree is her second feature film.

 Films

 1998 – Janmadinam (The Birthday) - Malayalam

 Sarasu has come to the hospital to deliver her baby.
 Amma, her mother, is with her, to assist her.
 The actual time-span of the film is a single night which the mother and the daughter spend at the hospital.
 Sarasu, a TV-reporter working in Bombay, keeps a diary into which she pours her inner-most feelings.
 We find out that Sarasu was forced by her father to marry Raghu, although she was in love with Ajay, a cameraman.
 A few months after her marriage, she passes through Bombay to join her husband.
 On the way, she meets Ajay in his flat.
 This is during the '1993 communal violence in Bombay.
 In the aftermath of this meeting, Sarasu is finally forced to make a choice.
 And Amma realizes that she also has to take a stand, as a result of Sarasu's choice.
 It is this unspoken, unseen, subtle tension between mother and daughter, and a slow psychological unfolding of the personal histories of the main characters, which form the content of this film.